 Carol grew up in the fruit growing area of Shepparton in rural Victoria.
 Carol has worked across local catchment in community care and health and is a hospital trained nurse.
 Carol has a research interest in place-based approaches to further understand the unique experiences and needs of communities and individuals.

 Leanne is an administrative officer with extensive experience working in administration at a cultural institution.
 Leanne has a background in early childhood education delivering nature-based programs to children and also has an educational background in psychology.

 Hannah's research interests span psychology and public health.
-She is passionate about improving outcomes around Indigenous health and wellbeing; social, emotional and cognitive development (especially through supporting mothers and families); and chronic condition prevention and management.
-She recently delivered a pilot "flying headspace" program in partnership with Port Augusta Royal Flying Doctors Service to remote communities.
+She is passionate about improving outcomes around Indigenous health and wellbeing; social, emotional and cognitive child development (especially through supporting mothers and families); and chronic condition prevention and management.
+She recently delivered a pilot 'flying headspace' program in partnership with Port Augusta Royal Flying Doctors Service to remote communities.